With a base of tart and jammy fruit and a topping of crispy and buttery oat crumble, no one will be able to resist this Mixed Fruit and Basil Crisp!

 - A teensy pinch of salt

 - 3 tbsp cold, unsalted butter, cut into tiny pieces

-- Preheat oven to 375° Spray two 6 inch non stick pans or two 2 cup ramekins with non-stick spray and set aside.
-If you’re tripling this for a large crumble, spray the inside of a square pan or cake pan.
+- Preheat oven to 375° Spray three 6 inch cast iron pans or two 2 cup ramekins with non-stick spray and set aside.
 Place all the topping ingredients into a medium bowl and, using your fingers or a pastry blender, cut the butter into the other ingredients until it looks like coarse crumbs with a few larger bits for extra texture.
 Set aside in the refrigerator until you’re ready to bake.

-- Gather together 2 cups of whatever assortment of fruit you have around in a medium bowl.
-As you can see, I used a bit of everything that The Boy hadn’t used to top his breakfast yogurt.
-Won’t he be surprised in the morning! 🙁
+- Gather together 4 cups of whatever assortment of fruit you have around in a medium bowl.

 - Add all of the rest of the filling ingredients to the fruit and toss gently with a spatula until all the cornstarch has disappeared.
-Divide the topping evenly between the baking dishes or just plop it into the big dish if you’re going Mega-sized.
+Divide the topping evenly between the baking dishes.

 - Sprinkle the crumble topping evenly over the top of each dish of berries.